 Michael serves as an appointed Independent Monitor for various New York City construction services companies.
 He was awarded broad discretion to investigate and provide oversight with ongoing company financial affairs, safety, regulatory compliance and ongoing satisfaction with settlement terms.

-Michael is a legal commentator and the author of numerous articles on high profile criminal defense and business litigation topics.
-He often appears on broadcast and cable television (NBC News, CNN, Fox, BBC, NPR), in leading newspapers (Wall Street Journal, New York Times, The Washington Post, and the Los Angeles Times), and online sites such as Politico, Associated Press, and Bloomberg.
+Michael is an ongoing legal commentator and the author of numerous articles on high profile criminal defense and business litigation topics.
+He regularly appears on broadcast and cable television (NBC News, CNN, Fox, BBC, NPR), in leading newspapers (Wall Street Journal, New York Times, The Washington Post and Los Angeles Times), and online sites such as Politico, Associated Press Bloomberg.

-While at the Department of Justice Michael was awarded the prestigious Pegasus Trust Fellowship in London, England.
-He earned his law degree from American University Washington College of Law and his B.A. in Criminal Justice from American University.
+While at the Department of Justice, Michael was awarded the prestigious Pegasus Trust Fellowship in London, England.
+He earned his law degree from American University Washington College of Law and his B.A. in Criminal Justice from American University in Washington D.C.

 American University Washington College of Law, J.D., 1995

 As published in: Associated Press April 11, 2018

 As published in: Associated Press April 8, 2018